jkool702/timep/README.md

 3. out.flamegraph.full: contains stack traces from all commands
 4. out.flamegraph:      contains "folded" stack traces where the times from otherwise identical stack traces have been summed together in a single stack trace

-if `--flame` is passed as a flag there are 2 addition outputs -- the flamegraph .svg files from the above two "out.flamegraph" files: "flamegraph.full.svg" and "flamegraph.svg"
+if `--flame` is passed as a flag: 2 are the flamegraph .svg files from the above two "out.flamegraph" files: "flamegraph.full.svg" and "flamegraph.svg"

 **NOTE ON INTERPRETING THE TOTAL RUNTIMES IN THE PROFILE**: the total runtimes represent the combined sum of the "wall-clock time" from the main process being profiled + all of its descendents.
 If it has no descendents (i.e., it never spawn a background fork) then this is just the standard "wall-clock time".
 For code that runs several processes in parallel it is somewhere between "wall-clock time" and "total CPU time (sys+user)"